fieldtrip/website/faq/organization/emaillist_rejected.md

     - /faq/emaillist_rejected/
 ---

-# Why is my message rejected from the email discussion list?

 It might be that you receive the following message when you try to post a question to the email discussion list.

     You are not allowed to post to this mailing list, and your message